mattneary/Bonds.io/README.md

+Note: Bonds.io has been moved to the BWHS.me organization.

 Introduction
 ============
 Bonds.io is a website that draws bond diagrams of provided molecules.
 It is currently tested to work with covalent bonds, including huge organic molecules like `C6H12O6` and circular structures like `SO3`.